 NOTE: This museum is different than the new Harriet Tubman Underground Railroad Visitor Center, which opened in March 2017 in Church Creek, Maryland, about 20 minutes from downtown Cambridge.
 Find out more about the new Tubman Visitor Center.

 The Harriet Tubman Museum offers exhibits and a short film about Tubman’s life, as well as a resource area.
 Groups are welcome; please call ahead at 410-228-0401.
 The museum can also organize tours of the area where Tubman lived and toiled.
 The museum is usually open Tuesday through Friday, 12-3pm, and Saturday, 12-4pm.
+There is no admission fee but donations are welcome.

 After growing up on the Brodess Farm in Bucktown in Dorchester County, Tubman later escaped from slavery and returned 13 times to lead other enslaved people to freedom using the secret network of people and sites known as the Underground Railroad.
 She later served as a Civil War spy and nurse, a suffragist, and a humanitarian.